QuickBooks Blog

 Small business tax credits

-• Paid Family and Medical Leave Credit: For eligible employers providing paid family and medical leave.
+• Paid Family and Medical Leave Credit: For eligible employers providing paid family and medical leave to their staff

 Visit the IRS’s Business Tax Credits page for more information on tax credits your small business may be eligible for.